Station to Station: Reissues

 The album has been released several times on CD beginning in 1984 by RCA, with the original black-and-white cover art.
 The album was rereleased in 1991 by Rykodisc featuring two bonus tracks: live versions of "Word on a Wing" and "Stay"; this reissue charted at number 57 on the UK Albums Chart for one week.
 A 1999 rerelease from EMI featured 24-bit digitally remastered sound, but lacked bonus tracks.
 Both rereleases used the original, full-sized colour cover artwork.
 In 2007, the 1999 remaster of the album was reissued in Japan as part of the "David Bowie Paper Jacket Series", which packaged Bowie's studio albums from Space Oddity through Tin Machine in mini-LP sleeves; this release reverted to the 1976 cover art, which would become standard for later reissues.

 Station to Station was reissued in 2010 in special and deluxe editions.
 The special edition included an "original analogue master" of the album (a newly prepared digital master sourced from the original tapes) and the complete 1976 Nassau Coliseum concert on two CDs.
 The deluxe edition included the special edition's contents, on both vinyl and CD, alongside a disc of single edits and three further versions of the album: a Dolby 5.1 surround sound mix and a new stereo mix, both created by co-producer Harry Maslin (and issued on DVD-Audio), and the 1985 RCA CD master.
 Both editions were released in September 2010.
 In The Complete David Bowie, Pegg is critical of Maslin's remix.
 He writes that it "surrenders all the subtlety of the original [mix] in favour of unimaginatively pushing everything to the front", resulting in a "messy racket", particularly evident in the backing vocals for "TVC 15".
 Although he notes that there is a different lead vocal take on "Wild Is the Wind", he considers the new mix drastically inferior to the original.

 In 2016, the album was remastered for the Who Can I Be Now?
 (1974–1976) box set, with standalone CD and vinyl releases the following year.
 The box set included both the original 1976 mix and the 2010 stereo remix of Station to Station (for the first time available in its entirety on CD and vinyl), individually packaged.
 The sleeve containing the 1976 mix used the original cover art, while the sleeve containing the 2010 mix used a colour-corrected version of the 1991 front cover art; the back cover of the 2010 mix's sleeve was a variant of the 1976 back cover, with burgundy text in place of bright red.

 Track listing

-All songs written by David Bowie, except "Wild Is the Wind"; lyrics by Ned Washington and music by Dimitri Tiomkin.
+All songs written by David Bowie except "Wild Is the Wind", with lyrics by Ned Washington and music by Dimitri Tiomkin.